a806621313/INSA_4IF_WebSemantique/lab/sparql-queries.md

 - [x] Film Directors who frequently worked with a given Producer
 - [x] Film Directors who frequently worked for a given Studio
 - [x] Music Composer who frequently worked with a given Film Director
+- [x] Music Composer who frequently worked with a given Producer
 - [x] Music Composer who frequently worked for a given Studio
 - [x] Producer who frequently worked for a given Studio
 - [x] Producer who frequently worked with a given Film Director